droe-lang/droe-lang.github.io/src/guide/task-actions.md

 ## Next Steps

-Now that you understand task actions in Roe:
+Now that you understand task actions in Droe:

 - **[CLI Reference](/guide/cli/)** - Command-line tools for running tasks
 - **[WebAssembly](/guide/webassembly/)** - How tasks compile to WASM
 - **[Debugging](/guide/debugging/)** - Troubleshooting task execution
 - **[Modules](/guide/modules/)** - Organizing tasks in modules

-Task actions provide a powerful way to automate workflows and manage complex processes in Roe.
+Task actions provide a powerful way to automate workflows and manage complex processes in Droe.
 Use them to build reliable, maintainable automation solutions.